 - Absorb, wash, and stain the specimens by touching the surface of the different drops for 30–60 seconds each.

-- Wash the specimen with water, and remove the water by blotting the grid on a filter paper and then air-dry the grids.
+- Wash the specimen with water, remove the water by blotting the grid on a filter paper, and then air-dry the grids.

 Transmission electron microscopy

 - Observe the negatively stained specimens under the transmission electron microscope at 60 kV accelerating voltage.